ccastro25/Sharing-folders-with-Security-Groups-/README.md

 2. Enter the desired drive
 3. Create a folder and name it **Share**
    - right-click this folder and select properties
-   - in the sharing tab select the advance button
+   - in the sharing tab select the advanced setting button
    - select "share this folder" input
    - click permissions and give full control to everyone
    - lastly click apply and ok